pexicade/Bank/README.md

 # Bank
 This project is simple Bank clinet and server that uses sockets to connect the clinets to server.
+It also uses a simple API to send commands and get the results back!

 # What can this do
 * Sign up as a new user